codetojoy/gists/easy_war_may_2018/Notes.v3.md

 ### TODO

+* improve the Node setup
+* handle the Git commit race-condition
 * remove duplication of `sh` and `aql` in `devops` and `PomSeacher`
 * confirm that CSV files are no longer needed